odino/odino.github.com/source/about/index.markdown

 {% img right /images/alex.jpg Me as of 2011 %}

 I'm currently living in
-Dubai where I am permanently employed by [Rocket Internet](http://www.rocket-internet.de) for its venture [Namshi](http://namshi.com), as a lead developer.
+Dubai where I am employed by [Rocket Internet](http://www.rocket-internet.de) for its venture [Namshi](http://namshi.com), as Head of Development.

 I like to play with the [Symfony framework](http://www.symfony.com), [OrientDB](http://www.orientechnologies.com/),